jonhue/algorithms-lab/potw/03-from-russia-with-love/README.md

-# From Russie with Love
+# From Russia with Love

 I find this problem statement rather confusing.
 Originally, I interpreted it as that we should find the largest winnings of player $k$ _regardless_ of how other players play.
 That is, the largest possible winnings of player $k$.
 However, what we are supposed to find is the maximal _guaranteed_ winnings of player $k$ (assuming all other players play adversarially).